symphonists/maplocationfield/README.markdown

 * **Default Marker Location** is the address of a default marker.
 Enter any address/ZIP to be geocoded
 * **Default Zoom Level** is the initial zoom level of the map

+The field works in both Main Content and Sidebar columns, collapsing to a smaller viewport if required.

 ## Usage

 When creating a new entry, drag the red marker on the map to change location.
 To tweak the latitude/longitude click "Edit Location".
 This panel also allows you to enter an address to be geocoded and placed on the map.